Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

   - [ ] Allow players to cast elemental burst (same as above)
   - [ ] Allow players to use all cards
   - [x] Can proceed to next phase
-- [ ] Implement game phase of End Phase (summons and some support card or buffs take action)
+- [ ] Implement game phase of End Phase (summons and some support card or statuses take action)
   - [x] Can pull cards by the end
   - [x] Can proceed to next phase
 - [x] Implement CLI for better debugging experience